Normal Crossings Singularities for Symplectic Topology: Introduction

 \section{Introduction}

-Divisors, i.e.~subvarieties of codimension~1 over the ground field, have long played a central role in algebraic geometry; they can be viewed as objects dual to curves, i.e.~subvarieties of dimension~1.
-The introduction in~\cite{Gr} of pseudoholomorphic curves techniques in symplectic topology has led to numerous connections with algebraic geometry and to the appearance of symplectic divisors in different contexts, including the symplectic sum construction \cite{Gf,MW}, degeneration and decomposition formulas for Gromov-Witten invariants \cite{Tian,CH,LR,Jun2,Brett}, affine symplectic geometry \cite{MAff,McLean}, and homological mirror symmetry \cite{Sheridan}.
-While most applications of divisors in symplectic topology have so far concerned {\it smooth} divisors, recent developments suggest the need for a notion of {\it normal crossings} divisor.
-It should involve only some intrinsic symplectic data, but at the same time ensure the existence of auxiliary almost complex structures needed for making such a notion useful.
-In~this paper, we introduce a definition of normal crossings symplectic divisor and a related definition of normal crossings symplectic configuration which meet both of these requirements.\\
+Algebraic and complex analytic (sub)varieties are the central objects of study in the fields of algebraic geometry and of complex geometry, respectively.
+Curves and divisors, i.e.~subvarieties of dimension and codimension~1 over the ground field, have long been of particular importance in these fields; they can be viewed as dual to each other.
+Gromov's introduction~\cite{Gr} of pseudoholomorphic curve techniques into symplectic topology has led to numerous connections with algebraic geometry and to the appearance of symplectic divisors in different contexts, including relations with complex line bundles~\cite{Donaldson}, symplectic sum constructions \cite{Gf,MW}, degeneration and decomposition formulas for Gromov-Witten invariants \cite{Tian,CH,LR,Jun2,Brett}, affine symplectic geometry \cite{MAff,McLean}, and homological mirror symmetry~\cite{Sheridan}.
+While most applications of divisors in symplectic topology have so far concerned {\it smooth} divisors in ({\it smooth}) symplectic manifolds, recent developments in symplectic topology and algebraic geometry suggest the need for notions of {\it singular} symplectic varieties and subvarieties (at least with certain kinds of singularities).
+Gromov \cite[p343]{GrBook} in fact asked about the feasibility of introducing such notions by the mid~1980s.
+They should involve only some soft intrinsic symplectic data, but at the same time be compatible with rigid auxiliary almost K\"ahler data needed for making such notions useful.\\